gilben1/gilben1.github.io/content/posts/2023/01/observe-the-colors/index.md

 ### Aside: Favicon Issue

+*Update: not five minutes after posting: the issue was just a setting in the Github Pages configuration, see [this post](https://gilbertdev.net/posts/2023/01/locked-down) for the resolution*

 One unrelated issue I'm running into is the serving of a couple of favicon related items being stuck in `http` instead of `https`, causing Firefox to load them unencrypted and giving my site the amazing sheen of insecurity.

 {{< figure src="favicon_blarg.png" caption="Mixed content, why?" align=center >}}